makwaijun/personalwebpagev2/content/blog/Post102.md

 #### Application:

-Again, I've used it to describe the interrelations of various universal frameworks in the past.
+I've used it to describe the interrelations of various universal frameworks in the past.

 Its a concept I've also applied to understand people better - what drives them to behave in a certain way?
 Thereasons could possibly be due to nearer term second or third order reasons; or fourth order theories on their childhood and upbringing.
 Some applied psychoanalysis if you will.